suds123/index-oracle-to-solr/README.md

 # Introduction

-This repository describes the search for an ideal fast-search-analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, text search capability, analytics, high availability etc.
+This repository describes the search for an ideal high-performance-search-analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, search capability, large volumes, analytics, high availability etc.

 # Proposed architecture
 This picture depicts what architecture/capability we are after:

 ![Integral Layer](images/integral.png)

-# Product comparisons
+# Product feature comparisons
 This table shows high level requirement for the product.
+With what we are after it's unlikely a single product can satisfy all requirements, so it's likely there will be trade-offs therefore we have widen the scope to include a variety of technologies.

 |Product|In-Memory|Disk |Sec Index |Columnar|Text Search|Scales|HA|CDCR| Lang.|Release|
 |-------|---------|-----|----------|--------|-----------|------|--|----|------|-------|